torstenheinrich/lej-ddd/README.md

 # lej-ddd

-Hello.
 This is just a collection of classes and interfaces useful within a domain-driven-design context in PHP.
 Have fun!

 ## Domain event